TYPO3-svn-archive/jh_magnificpopup/Documentation/Administration/GlobalAjax/Index.rst

          jh_magnificpopup_ajax

    :Description:
-         required - do not touch this
+         Required - do not touch this

  - :Param:
          jh_magnificpopup[type]